sharkdp/hyperfine/README.md

 The JSON output is useful if you want to analyze the benchmark results in more detail.
-The [`scripts/`](https://github.com/sharkdp/hyperfine/tree/master/scripts) folder includes a lot of helpful Python programs to further analyze benchmark results and create helpful visualizations, like a histogram of runtimes or a whisker plot to comare multiple benchmarks:
+The [`scripts/`](https://github.com/sharkdp/hyperfine/tree/master/scripts) folder includes a lot of helpful Python programs to further analyze benchmark results and create helpful visualizations, like a histogram of runtimes or a whisker plot to compare multiple benchmarks:

 | ![](doc/histogram.png) | ![](doc/whisker.png) |